bflyblue/blog/2020-05-06 measuring success/post.md

 seeing its positive impact on your system in production.
 Graphs and alerts can be placed on a dashboard and displayed in the office to give a real-time view of the environment that everyone can see.
-It was very encouraging to find non-technical people take an interest in this data, in it's to easy to digest format, which in turn stimulated other conversations about the inner workings of our application.
+It was very encouraging to find non-technical people take an interest in this data, in an easily digestible format, which in turn stimulated other conversations about the inner workings of our application.